aidenybai/million-site/pages/index.md

 Current Virtual DOM implementations are inadequate—Ranging from overcomplicated to abandoned, most are unusable without sacrificing raw performance and size.
 Million aims to fix this, providing a library-agnostic Virtual DOM to serve as the core for Javascript libraries.

-## Clicker Game Example
+## Hello World Example

-Below is an extremely simple implementation of a clicker app using Million.
+Below is an extremely simple implementation of a Hello World app using Million.

 ```js
 import { m, createElement, patch } from 'million';